Health and Wellness Information

 - Gynecological services, including routine examinations, contraceptives, and pregnancy testing

-- General preventative care, including immunizations and nonathletic general physicals
+- General preventative care, including basic immunizations and physicals

-During the fall and spring semesters, Student Health Services has appointments available Monday - Friday, 8:00 a.m. through 6:00 p.m., and Saturday, 9:00 a.m. through 1:00 p.m.
-Appointments are available during summer and winter sessions from 8:00 a.m. through 3:30 p.m.
+During the fall and spring semesters, Student Health Services has appointments available Monday - Thursday, 8:00 a.m. through 6:00 p.m., and Friday, 8:00 a.m. through 4:00 p.m.
+Appointments are available during summer and winter sessions from 8:00 a.m. through 4:00 p.m.
 Visits are by appointment and can be made by calling 610-436-2509.
 Any emergencies during the night and on weekends may be treated at the Chester County Hospital Emergency Room or a local Urgent Care.

 All Student Health Services practitioners have received training to meet the unique needs and situations of the LGBTQA+ community.

 Student Health Services is located on the lower level of Commonwealth Hall.
 The Student Health phone number is 610-436-2509.

 The Office of Wellness Promotion engages students in opportunities to cultivate sustainable skills in health and well-being.
 Comprised of experienced professional staff, graduate students, and undergraduate Certified Peer Educators, the Office of Wellness Promotion provides resources, programs, and services to help students make informed choices that support personal, academic and professional goals.
 Topics addressed include alcohol and other drugs, nutrition, physical health, sexual health, sleep, stress reduction, well-being, and other topics.

 The Office of Wellness Promotion offers a variety of programs and services including:

 - Alcohol and cannabis group and individual programs for students to assess current use, gain additional skills and knowledge, and learn strategies to make informed decisions

 - Peer to peer workshops, information tables, and outreach